-Body Element Length Туре Description <source_reseller_cost></source_reseller_cost> 4-11 fixed The originating reseller cost or empty if not rated.
-In cent precision with two decimals.
-Only available in system exports, not for resellers. <source_reseller_zone></source_reseller_zone> 0-127 string The originating reseller billing zone or empty if not rated.
-Only available in system exports, not for resellers. <source_reseller_destina< pre=""></source_reseller_destina<> 0-127 string The originating reseller billing destination or empty if not tion> rated.
-Only available in system exports, not for resellers. <source_reseller_free_ti< pre=""></source_reseller_free_ti<> 1-10 uint The number of originating free time seconds used from me> the reseller's account balance or empty if not rated.
-Only available in system exports, not for resellers. <destination_reseller_co< td="">4-11fixedThe termination reseller cost or empty if not rated.
-In</destination_reseller_co<> 4-11 fixed The termination reseller cost or empty if not rated.
-In st> precision cent with two decimals.
-Only available in system exports, not for resellers. <destination_reseller_zo< pre=""></destination_reseller_zo<> 0-127 string The termination reseller billing zone or empty if not rated. ne> Only available in system exports, not for resellers. <destination_reseller_de< td="">0-127stringThe termination reseller billing destination or empty if not</destination_reseller_de<> 0-127 string The termination reseller billing destination or empty if not stination> rated.
-Only available in system exports, not for resellers. <destination_reseller_fr< pre=""></destination_reseller_fr<> 1-10 uint The number of termination free time seconds used from ee_time> the reseller's account balance or empty if not rated.
-Only available in system exports, not for resellers. <line_terminator></line_terminator> 1 string A fixed character.
-Always \n (special char LF - ASCII 0x0A).
+Body Element Length Туре Description

+SOURCE_RESELLER_ZONE 0-127 string Name of the originating reseller billing

+zone, or empty if CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+SOURCE_RESELLER_DETAIL 0-127 string Description of the originating reseller

+billing zone, or empty if CDR is not

+rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+SOURCE_RESELLER_FREE_TIME 1-10 uint The number of free time seconds used

+from the originating reseller's account

+balance, or empty if CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_RESELLER_COST 7-14 fixed The terminating reseller cost, or empty

+precision (6 if CDR is not rated.

+decimals) PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_RESELLER_ZONE 0-127 string Name of the terminating reseller billing

+zone, or empty if CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_RESELLER_DETAIL 0-127 string Description of the terminating reseller

+billing zone, or empty if CDR is not

+rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_RESELLER_FREE_TIME 1-10 uint The number of free time seconds used

+from the terminating reseller's account

+balance, or empty if CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+<line_terminator></line_terminator> 1 string Always \n (special char LF - ASCII

+0x0A).